tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 ### How neurons forward the information?
 An actual neuron fires an output signal only when the total strength of the input signals exceed a certain threshold.
-This phenomenon is modeled in the perceptron by calculating the weighted sum of the inputs and applying a step or activation [YET TO BE CHECKED HERE]} function.
+This phenomenon is modeled in the perceptron by calculating the weighted sum of the inputs and applying a step or activation function (which are going to be explained later in this article).

-Now, how can we convert it to the computers?
+How can the aforementioned structure of neurons be mimicked by computers?
 Let's consider the architecture below:

 <p align = "center">
 <img src ="../images/neuron-functionality-in-code.png" width="400">
 </p>
 Picture source: McCullum, N. (2021, 28 april).
 Deep Learning Neural networks explained in Plain English

 Weights play a crucial role in deep learning as they are pivotal in training models.
-The adjustment of weights constitutes the primary method of training deep learning models, a concept that will become evident as we proceed to construct our initial neural networks.
+The adjustment of weights constitutes the primary method of training deep learning models, a concept that will become evident as we proceed to construct to the architecture of deep neural networks.

 After a neuron gathers inputs from preceding layer neurons, it computes the sum of each signal multiplied by its respective weight.
 Subsequently, these computed values are transmitted to an activation function, as demonstrated below: